EdwinVW/dapr-workshop/Assignment03/step-by-step-python.md

    )
    ```

-   The base_address comes from the `settings.py` file which ultimately reads the base address from
+   The base_address comes from `python/TrafficControlService/traffic_control/settings.py` which contains the
-   `python/TrafficControlService/.env`.
+   `AppSettings` class.
+This class loads the data from the file `python/TrafficControlService/.env`.

 3. Open the file `python/TrafficControlService/.env` in VS Code.

    Here we see the actual value being configured.
 Inspect the `FINE_COLLECTION_ADDRESS` setting.
 You can see that in
    the HTTP call, the URL of the VehicleRegistrationService (running on port 6001) is used.

 4. The URL for publishing a message using the Dapr pub/sub API is:
    `http://localhost:<daprPort>/v1.0/publish/<pubsub-name>/<topic>`.
 You'll use this API to send a message to the
    `speedingviolations` topic using the pub/sub component named `pubsub`.
 The Dapr sidecar for the TrafficControlService
    runs on HTTP port `3600`.
 Replace the URL in the HTTP call with a call to the Dapr pub/sub API: